The Drakkars: Reformation and popularity

-In 1971, Tana assembled a new lineup with lead guitarist Som Sareth, drummer Ouk Sam Art, and bassist Oer Sam Ol.
+In the summer of 1970, Tana assembled a lineup with lead guitarist Som Sareth, drummer Ouk Sam Ath, and bassist Oer Sam Ol.
 By this time, the Cambodian music scene had been further influenced by Western rock and roll and soul music via U.S. armed forces radio that had been broadcast to troops stationed nearby during the Vietnam War.
-Drakkar toured U.S. military bases in South Vietnam that year, after which original lead guitarist Touch Chhatha rejoined.
+The Drakkars toured U.S. military bases in South Vietnam that year, after which original lead guitarist Touch Chhatha rejoined.
 This version of the band was heavily influenced by the hard rock sounds of bands like Deep Purple and Grand Funk Railroad, and regularly performed covers of songs by those and other bands.
 Their sound at the time has been compared to Led Zeppelin, Santana, and Jimi Hendrix.

 The band's hippie attire and long hair were noted as symbolic of changing times and American influences in early-1970s Cambodia.
-Guitarists Touch Chhatha and Touch Seang Tana attracted attention, not all of it good, for their unusually aggressive guitar playing, while drummer Ouk Sam Art caused minor scandals by playing shirtless.
-Tana noted in the documentary film Don't Think I've Forgotten that Cambodia was not yet ready for western-style hard rock at the time.
+Guitarists Chhathha and Tana attracted attention, not all of it good, for their unusually aggressive guitar playing, while drummer Ouk Sam Art caused minor scandals by playing shirtless.
+Tana noted in the documentary film Don't Think I've Forgotten that Cambodia was not yet ready for western-style hard rock at the time, and that only the younger generation appreciated their music.